-• Lack of guidance documents and gender policies specific to the 4R Initiative in order to provide the essential elements in the analysis.
+Lack of guidance documents and gender policies specific to the 4R Initiative in order to provide the essential elements in the analysis.
 Such a document or implementation strategy would have allowed for a baseline before starting the project to enable monitoring and evaluation of the impact of the initiative on men and women in their households, communities and decision-making spheres.
-Studies conducted by OXFAM and WFP, namely "Evaluation of the 4R program impact on rural resilience in Senegal", enable implementation of changes with program beneficiaries, without affecting the socioeconomic contribution of women.
-In fact, the report does not enable to separate women's share of active participation in the households based on intervention of the 4R components, even though, according to the study, 80% of household use charcoal as a main source of energy and beneficiaries of FFA + SFC + Insurance have a strong dependency on water sources such as external wells.
+Studies conducted by OXFAM and WFP, namely "Evaluation of the 4R program impact on rural Senegal", resilience in enable the implementation of changes with program beneficiaries, without affecting the socioeconomic contribution of women.
+In fact, the report does not enable to separate women's share of active participation in the households based on intervention of the 4R components, even though, according to the study, 80 percent of household use charcoal as a main source of energy and beneficiaries of FFA + SFC + Insurance have a strong dependency on water sources such as external wells.

-13 4R annual report (draft) DRR PAPIL 2015
+&lt;sup>13 4R annual report (draft) DRR PAPIL 2015

-14 4R final report, PASA LOUMAKAF.
+&lt;sup>14 4R final report, PASA LOUMAKAF.